-- 1.(a) Name and postal address of principal contractor: - (b) Name and tel. no of principal contractor's contact person: - 2.
-Principal contractor's compensation registration number: - 3.(a) Name and postal address of client: - (b) Name and tel. no of client's contact person or agent: - 4.(a) Name and postal address of designer(s) for the project: - (b) Name and tel. no of designer(s) contact person: - 5.
-Name and telephone number of principal contractor's construction supervisor on site appointed in terms of regulation 8(1). - Name/s of principal contractor's sub-ordinate supervisors on site appointed in terms of regulation 8(2).
+1.(a) Name and postal address of principal contractor (b) Name and tel.no of principal contractor's contact person 2.
+Principal contractor's compensation registration number: 3. (a) Name and postal address of client: (b) Name and tel.no of client's contact person or agent: 4. (a) Name, postal address and contact number of the designer(s) for the project: 5.
+Name, postal address and contact number of principal contractor's construction manager on site appointed in terms of regulations 8(1) 6.
+Name(s) of principal contractor's construction supervisors on site appointed in terms of regulations 8(3)